 While mass transit is still operating in all major cities, it is advised to avoid traveling via them if possible.
 “If you can, move to a train car that is not as dense.
 If you see a packed train car, let it go by, wait for the next train.
 Same if you’re taking a bus,” said New York governor Andrew Cuomo during a press conference.
 “It’s the density, the proximity that we’re trying to reduce.”

-Uber and Lyft also announced on March 17 that they will be suspending the carpooling options of their services (in which you'd share a car with another rider headed in the same direction) in the U.S. and Canada as part of the social distancing efforts; the regular ride-hailing service and the food delivery options are still available, but passengers will now see alerts when they open the app to consider limiting their travel to necessary rides only.
+Uber and Lyft have also suspended the carpooling options of their services (in which you'd share a car with another rider headed in the same direction) in the U.S. and Canada as part of the social distancing efforts; the regular ride-hailing service and the food delivery options are still available, but passengers will now see alerts when they open the app to consider limiting their travel to necessary rides only.

 Attractions Closures and Event Cancellations

-Sporting events across the country have been canceled or postponed, including those of the National Basketball Association, Major League Baseball, the National Hockey League, golf events (the 2020 Masters is postponed), college basketball and football, and Major League Soccer.
-The Kentucky Derby (originally May 2) has been rescheduled to take place September 5, and the International Olympic Committee member announced that the Olympics in Tokyo will be postponed, but be rescheduled for a time no later than summer 2021.
+Sporting events across the country have been canceled or postponed, including those of the National Basketball Association, Major League Baseball, the National Hockey League, golf events (the 2020 Masters was postponed until November 9-15), college basketball and football, and Major League Soccer.
+The Kentucky Derby (originally May 2) has been rescheduled to take place September 5, and the International Olympic Committee member announced that the Olympics in Tokyo will be postponed until July 2021.

 Many major events across the U.S. have been either postponed or canceled, including the SXSW festival in Austin, Texas, the Ultra Music Festival in Miami, and Coachella music festival in southern California, which has been postponed until October.
 These events, and many like it, will not be offering refunds, so think twice about buying tickets to major events happening in the near future.

 Many museums, fitness centers, movie theaters, and other entertainment venues have begun to close across the country.
-Broadway theaters announced March 12 that they would close through April 12; Walt Disney World and Disneyland are closed indefinitely, Universal Orlando Resort is closed through April 19, Legoland in Orlando is closed through April 14, and Six Flags parks across the country are closed until mid-May.
+Broadway theaters have extended closures to June 7; Walt Disney World and Disneyland are closed indefinitely, Universal Orlando Resort is closed through May 31, Legoland in Orlando is closed indefinitely, and Six Flags is also closed until further notice.
+The latter also announced that when reopening is possible, guests will be required to reserve their visit to parks in advance through an online scheduling platform.

 Should You Travel in the U.S. Right Now?